open-ephys/gui-docs/source/Tutorials/Making-Your-Own-Visualizer-Plugin.rst

 5. Set the Description to "Open Ephys GUI visualizer tutorial".

+6. Select the GitHub account or Organization that will be owner of the repository.

-6. Click the green "Create repository from template" button.
+7. Click the green "Create repository" button.

 .. image:: ../_static/images/tutorials/makeyourownvisualizerplugin/visualizerplugin-02.png
   :alt: Create rate-viewer Repository